Generic selectors

 Faith and trust are also exemplified in the story of Abraham:

-HEBREWS 11:17-19 By faith Abraham, when he was being tried, offered up Isaac; and he who had received the promises offered up his only begotten son 18 Of whom it was said, “In Isaac shall your Seed be called”; 19 Because he reckoned [that is, he trusted] that God was able to raise him even from among the dead, from which he also received him in a figurative way.
+HEBREWS 11:17-19 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son, 18 of whom it was said, “In Isaac your seed shall be called,” 19 concluding [trusting] that God was able to raise him up, even from the dead, from which he also received him in a figurative sense.

-Abraham trusted that God could raise Isaac from the dead, but he proved it by actually attempting to sacrifice his son.
+Abraham trusted that God could raise Isaac from the dead, but he PROVED it by actually attempting to sacrifice his son.
 He proved his trust in God and so established his faith.
-Verse 17 says that “by faith…when he was being tried” because a personal commitment is not required to have trust but it is the very basis of faith.
-This is why God said afterwards, “now I know that you fear God” (Genesis 22:12).
+Verse 17 says that “by faith…when he was tested” because a personal commitment is not required to have trust but it is the very basis of faith.
+This is why God said afterwards, “now I know that you fear God” (Gen. 22:12).
 Faith is trust that has been proven.
 This is why James says:

-JAMES 2:17-18 In the same way also, faith, if it does not have works, is dead, by itself.
-18 But someone is going to say, “You have faith, and I have works.”
-My answer is: You prove your faith to me through your works, and I will prove my faith to you through my works.
+JAMES 2:17-18 Thus also faith by itself, if it does not have works, is dead.
+18 But someone will say, “You have faith, and I have works.”
+Show me your faith without your works, and I will show you my faith by my works.

 In a marriage, a husband or wife implicitly trusts that their spouse will keep their vows; but the husband or wife is faithful when he or she remains true when faced with any temptation to dishonor or break them.